laragear/preload

 ];

 When the job receives the list to persist, it will be dispatched to the connection and queue set here.
 When null, the framework uses the defaults.
-You can use your .env file to set them:
+You should use your .env file to set them:

 PRELOAD_JOB_CONNECTION=redis